sonatype-nexus-community/js-sona-types/README.md

 In the `/examples` dir, there is a README that has examples of how to test that the project is working for both node, and React.
 Go browse there for more information!

+You can see if the examples are working by running in the root of this project:

+- `yarn run ci`

+Alternatively you can look at `test.sh` to see the "magic" we are running to locally link the library in case you want to run only one project.

 ## Releasing

 We use [semantic-release](https://github.com/semantic-release/semantic-release) to generate releases